-- Firstly, the stunning plant named the Kurinji has an amazing story to tell those who are willing to listen.
+- The truly stunning plant named the Kurinji has an amazing story to tell those who are willing to listen.
 Yet sadly, the plant also has a quite limited zone of habitation.
-However, this was not always the case for this incredibly beautiful plant.
+This was not always the case for this incredibly beautiful plant, however.

 - Moreover, this breathtaking species evolved as what science calls generally a plietesial.
 This somewhat complex term simply means that it developed into a long interval bloomer.
 In fact, the species only blooms once every 12 years.

-- Further, related species have bloom rates of every seven years.
+- Some related species have bloom rates of every seven years, as well.
 Although this characteristic is amazing, the genetic trait appears in about 250 species in the genus.
 But sadly, once the magnificent plant blooms, it has reached the end of its life.

 - The IUCN lists the beautiful Kurinji as Endangered, on its Red List.
 This could change for the worse in the near future.
 Unfortunately, only a portion of its quite tiny area enjoys protection.
 That’s true since it forms part of a sanctuary.